 As per the PCAOB 2017 inspection report issued on 19 November 2018 and publicly available, there were no audit engagement findings identified by the PCAOB during this inspection.
-A visit by the PCAOB was planned for 2020 but postponed owing to COVID-19 and no inspection is scheduled for 2021.
+A visit by the PCAOB was planned for 2020 but postponed owing to COVID-19 and no inspection was scheduled for 2021 and 2022.